jesseotremblay/jtrem.com/src/pages/about.md

 Jtrem.com is a personal website (re)launched in 2013 by Jesse Tremblay.

 This version of the site was made with [Astro](https://astro.build) and deployed with [Netlify](https://netflify).
+It'a current design is using the [Astro Paper](https://astro-paper.pages.dev/) template.
 I've trimmed it back to a simple static-site so that I can keep it lightweight, fast and focus on content.

 ### Essential Tools: